Currently, Iceland is one of the most top-rated tourist destinations in the world.

 If you’re looking to experience Icelandic nature without venturing too far outside of Reykjavik, then hiking up Mount Esja might be an activity for you!
 Located just east of downtown, you can reach the base by taking the number 15 bus from Hlemmur Bus Station.

-Standing at 914 metres tall, Mount Esja is one of the highest points of elevation in the area surrounding the capital.
+Standing at 914 meters tall, Mount Esja is one of the highest elevation points in the area surrounding the capital.
 As such, Mount Esja’s height is put to good use for measuring and forecasting Iceland’s ever-changing weather conditions.
 Whether you’re a novice hiker or an experienced climber, the trails at Esja will be for you.
 The trail system has a considerable amount of directional signs that make the system easy to navigate.

-The trail system has varying degrees of hike difficulty, which is indicated on the day by one boot for easy to three boots for most difficult.
-As such, it’s best to have a look on a map and at the daily boot levels before heading out to determine which one you’re planning completing, given your ability and comfort level.
-To reach the summit, you’ll need to complete the final part of the journey which can be quite steep and features a lot of stones that make for a more challenging ascent.
+The trail system has varying degrees of hike difficulty, indicated on the day by one boot for easy to three boots for most difficult.
+As such, it’s best to look on a map and at the daily boot levels before heading out to determine which one you’re planning to complete, given your ability and comfort level.
+To reach the summit, you’ll need to complete the final part of the journey, which can be quite steep and features many stones that make for a more challenging ascent.

 Hiking Mount Esja isn’t typically a wintertime activity, as some parts of the trails become very difficult to impossible to traverse in the snowy and icy conditions.
 Having said that, we’d recommend taking on the hike when it’s safe to do so because the views from the top (or even just from a slight increase in elevation) are absolutely stunning.
 However high up you get, be sure to wave to downtown Reykjavik from Mount Esja!

 Recommended by Eric and Lisa from Penguin and Pia

 17. Sightseeing Reykjavik